Ah, the mind game of pre-race nutrition. This is not your average pre-triathlon race nutrition article. Let’s get real simple!

 We all want to be our best but sometimes that desire gets a little out of hand and thinking too much about this can get us in trouble.

-Often, people feel the pressure to stray away from their normal eating patterns just before an event because an article recommends a certain way of eating.
+Often, people feel the pressure to stray away from their normal eating patterns just before donning their wetsuits because an article recommends a certain way of eating.

 DON’T FALL VICTIM TO THIS.